adamjast/rewardful/README.md

 [select]
 ### Proposals
 - ONE LINE: A software platform that allows local business reviews to reach the owner first.
  - WHY: If the owner gets the ability to see the review before it is posted to the public there might be a window of resolution or clarity between the owner and reviewer.

 ## Features

 ### Current
-- Reviews post to users platform of choice.
+- Reviews post to the user's platform of choice.
 - Pending period between review submission and review post.
-- Resolution option for merchants on pending reviews.
+- Resolution opportunity for merchants on pending reviews.

 ### Proposals

-## Customer service issues
+- Reviewers can receive rewards (or a resolution) for their business review.

+## Potential problems

 ### Current
+For Merchants
+- Spammy reviews
+ - How to decipher fake vs authentic customer reviews
+ - 'Merchant' wants to know if reviews are legitimate
+ - How do businesses keep up with a surge of review submissions?

+For Reviewers
+ - How to keep users engaged using Rewardful?
+ - What happens if a business is not listed on Rewardful?

 ### Proposals
-- 'Merchant' wants to know if reviews are legitimate

 ## Todo
 Things we need to do.